pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 ### <a id="consider-nat-shared"></a>Step 8: Considerations for NAT Topology on Shared Tier-0

 The Multi-T0 configuration steps documented here apply to deployments where NAT mode is **not** used on the Shared Tier-0 router.
-For more information, see <a href="./nsxt-topologies.html">NSX Deployment Topologies for Tanzu Kubernetes Grid Integrated Edition</a>.
+For more information, see <a href="./nsxt-topologies.html">NSX Deployment Topologies for {{  vars.product }}</a>.

 For deployments where NAT-mode is used on the Shared Tier-0 router, additional provisioning steps must be followed to preserve NAT functionality to external networks while bypassing NAT rules for traffic flowing from the Shared Tier-0 router to each Tenant Tier-0 router.

-Existing Tanzu Kubernetes Grid Integrated Edition deployments where NAT mode is configured on the Shared Tier-0 router cannot be re-purposed to support a Multi-T0 deployment following this documentation.
+Existing {{  vars.product }} deployments where NAT mode is configured on the Shared Tier-0 router cannot be re-purposed to support a Multi-T0 deployment following this documentation.

 ### <a id="consider-nat-tenant"></a>Step 9: Considerations for NAT Topology on Tenant Tier-0